-DOS and Windows 3.x modem troubleshooting
+How to troubleshoot a modem in DOS and Windows 3.x

-If you are attempting to install a 28.8 k or faster modem, the modem is likely Plug-and-Play.
+If you are attempting to install a 28.8 k or faster modem, the modem is likely plug and play.

-Note: Not all WinModems will work in Windows 3.x.
+Not all WinModems work in Windows 3.x.

 If your modem software is not communicating with your modem properly, verify that you can echo to the modem by following the steps below.

 At the prompt, type echo atdt12345 > comx (x being the number of your communication port).
 This command should open up the phone line and dial 12345.
-If you receive a write fault error message, attempt the other 3 ports to ensure that you modem is not installed on another port.
+If you receive a write fault error message, attempt the other 3 ports to ensure your modem is not installed on another port.